probe-rs/webpage/src/docs/knowledge-base/raspberry-pi.md

 The chip name to use with **probe-rs** is `RaspberryPi4B`.
 When connecting make sure the protocol is explicitly specified as JTAG or connection errors may occur.
 For example, to use the gdb server:

-`probe-rs-cli gdb --protocol jtag --chip RaspberryPi4B`
+`probe-rs gdb --protocol jtag --chip RaspberryPi4B`